Brooklyn Center for the Performing Arts: Arts education

 Brooklyn Center offers lower ticket prices to its family performances with the Target Family Fun series.
-Now in its 25th season, the series is designed to provide parents and caregivers the opportunity to introduce their children to music, theater, and dance at affordable prices.
+Now in its 25th season, the series is designed to provide parents and caregivers with the opportunity to introduce their children to music, theater, and dance at affordable prices.
 In 2009 Brooklyn Center was selected as Best Theatre or Theatre Group for Kids in Brooklyn as part of Nickelodeon's ParentsConnect Annual Pick Awards.

 Brooklyn Center's SchoolTime series was created more than 30 years ago to fill the gap created by cuts in public school arts programs, particularly in disadvantaged neighborhoods.
 The series of performances, which take place during the school day, introduce and expose young students ages 4–14 to educational performing arts programs.
 More than 46,000 students come to Brooklyn Center each year for SchoolTime performances.